Qazeer/InfoSec-Notes/DFIR/Linux/_Artefacts_overview.md

 | `Apache` webserver logs | Web servers logs | Logs of the `Apache` webserver. | | Debian / Ubuntu: <br> ` /var/log/apache2/access.log` <br> `/var/log/apache2/error.log` <br><br> RHEL / Red Hat / CentOS / Fedora : <br> `/var/log/httpd/access_log` <br> `/var/log/httpd/error_log` <br><br> FreeBSD: <br> `/var/log/httpd-access.log` <br> `/var/log/httpd-error.log` <br><br> Custom definition for access (`CustomLog ` section) or error (`ErrorLog` section) logs: <br> `/etc/httpd/conf/httpd.conf` <br> `/etc/apache2/apache2.conf` <br> `/usr/local/etc/apache22/httpd.conf` | |

 ### TODO

 ---

-cron / anacron jobs

-The cron and anacron programs allow you to schedule the execution of tasks.
-Unlike at, they allow you to create tasks that are executed repeatedly at a given frequency.
-There are two differences between cron and anacron:

-If the system is not running when a cron job is planned, it is not executed until the next planned execution whereas missed anacron jobs are run as soon as the system boots;
-Anacron jobs cannot be run more than once a day.

-Only root can modify /etc/crontab or add files to /etc/cron.d.
-But, if some users are allowed to use the crontab command, their cron jobs are added to /var/spool/cron.
-Usage rights of cron are defined by /etc/cron.allow and /etc/cron.deny files.
-There are three possible cases:

-If cron.allow exists, only root and users listed in this file can use cron. cron.deny is ignored;
-If only cron.deny exists, all users except ones listed in this file can use cron;
-If none of these files exists, only root can use cron.

-/etc/crontab
-/etc/anacrontab

-/etc/cron.d/
-/etc/cron.daily/
-/etc/cron.hourly/
-/etc/cron.monthly/
-/etc/cron.weekly/
-/var/spool/cron/<USERNAME>/

-/etc/cron.allow
-/etc/cron.deny

-Logs in:

----